Chair Yoga & Mindfulness for seniors

 Chair Yoga and Mindfulness courses for seniors are now available in Highbury and surrounding areas.
 Community centres, nursing homes and clubs can choose tailored courses to the needs and timetable of their communities.

-Rates vary depending on course lenght, class duration and other requirements such as provision of yoga mats and equipment.
+Rates vary depending on course length, class duration and other requirements such as provision of yoga mats and equipment.

 Please contact me for details here